inkspren/hoid/README.md

 <h3>What is Hoid?</h3>
 Hoid was my final project for the PHP/MySQL course.
-It's a diary-like app where users can created posts about their day.
+It's a diary-like app where users can create posts about their day.
 It was made using Laravel framework.
 <br/>
 <h3>How do I get it to work?</h3>